CarlWebster/XenServer/README.md

 SYNOPSIS

-    Creates an inventory of a XenServer 8.2 Host or Pool.
+    Creates an inventory of a XenServer 8.2 Pool.

 SYNTAX